newt0/defaimint/pitch/elevenlabs-script.md

 No dashboards.
 No approvals.
 No friction.

-This is belief-driven automation — not DeFi as we know it, but DeFi as it should be.
+This is belief-driven automation — not Dee-Fye as we know it, but Dee-Fye as it should be.

 ### 🧭 HOW IT WORKS

-Each Deh-Fay-Eye NFT embodies a **conviction** — political, philosophical, or protocol-based.
+Each Deh-Fay-Eye NFT embodies a conviction — political, philosophical, or protocol-based.

 You don’t just pick assets.